2011Canada/project-1-mhamza0096/README.md

 - Finance manager can view all pending/approved/denied requests
 - Finance manager can approve or deny a reimbursement request
 - Finance manager can logout

+### License
+- The project is under the GNU General Public License